root-foundation/root/README.md

 1. **Competition**.
 Encourage fair competition and ease of participation.
 2. **Progressive decentralization**.
 Move power from centralized authorities to individuals.
 3. **Fork-ability**.
 Enable duplication and mutation at any level of abstraction.
 4. **Transparency**.
-No secrets.
-Any idea should be available to steal & judge at its earliest stages.
+Each action is auditable.
+No secrets: any idea should be available to steal & judge at its earliest stages.

 ## Solution overview